decentralized-identity/keripy/README.md

+# The KERI Working Group is no longer active under DIF.
+Ongoing KERI work has moved to the [Web of Trust GitHub repository](https://github.com/WebOfTrust/keri).

-# Python Implementation of the KERI Core Libraries
+# Python Implementation of the KERI Core Libraries (archived at DIF)

 Project Name:  keripy